The cloud has revolutionized the way we do business.

 What is cloud architecture?

 Cloud architecture is a method of arranging and storing files and applications remotely.
 The benefit is that you don’t need to keep multiple racks of servers yourself.
-So, whether you’re implementing complex CRM solutions or figuring out how to work with pandas DataFrame for data analysis, one thing you won’t need to concern yourself with is routine server maintenance.
+So, whether you’re implementing complex CRM solutions for handling customer relationship management or figuring out how to work with pandas DataFrame for data analysis, one thing you won’t need to concern yourself with is routine server maintenance.

 There are two main elements in any cloud architecture: the back end and the front end.
 Broadly speaking, this means hardware for the system to run on and a platform for users to interact with the software.